Modelland: References in Other Media

 In America's Next Top Model (season 17), Banks instructs the four remaining contestants in episode "Tyson Beckford" to perform as characters in the novel, in a short film based on the book, with part 1 of the film broadcast in that episode, part 2 was broadcast in the season finale.

-In May 2021, Conor Lastowka and Michael J. Nelson selected this as their next book for analysis on the podcast 372 Pages We'll Never Get Back, a podcast dedicated to books the hosts do not expect to like.
+In May 2021, Conor Lastowka and Michael J. Nelson selected this book for analysis on the podcast 372 Pages We'll Never Get Back, a podcast dedicated to books the hosts do not expect to like.

 Sequel

 Modelland is the first installment of a proposed trilogy.
 However, no news has come out about a sequel.